vikramforsk2019/Corona-Virus-Analytics-Tracking/README.md

 # COVID-19 Statewise Status
 Data scrapping using selenium in python create a csv file (corona_data.csv)
-# Data Preprocessing
+# Data Preprocessing \n
-1.Data cleaning
+1.Data cleaning \n
-2.then serach the coordinate by the city name 3.latitude and longitude insert in csv file which is corona_data_map.csv.
+2.then serach the coordinate by the city name \n 3.latitude and longitude insert in csv file which is corona_data_map.csv.